+Honestly, I'm not sure.
 It's interesting that all the names have a characteristic 'a' vowel just like their father's and grandfather's names have.
 That feature binds them all together.
-Back in 5:11 Haman boasted about his many sons.
-My hunch is that they, too, were infected by the anti-Semitic attitude of their father.
-And what bound them together took them down together.
+And since back in 5:11 Haman boasted about his many sons, my hunch is that they, too, were infected by the same anti-Semitic attitude of their father.
+And what bound them together took them down together.3

 Please note that the plunder was not touched.
-We'll comment on that in a moment.
-We're given a third detail about the events in Susa in verses 11-15.
+More about that in a moment.
+For now, notice a third detail about the events in Susa in verses 11-15.
 We're told that...